Dynamic Pricing and Matching for Two-Sided Queues: Asymptotically Optimal Policies in the Large-Scale Regime

-A main drawback of the fluid pricing policy is that the prices are fixed at those given by the fluid solution.
-This motivates us to consider a generalization of the fluid pricing policy, which leads to a ``two-price'' policy.
-Here, we introduce additional parameters $\BFtheta \in \mathbb{R}^m_+$, $\BFphi \in \mathbb{R}^n_+$ and $\sigma^{\eta}$, which governs the arrival rates of the customers and servers respectively when the queue length is greater than a certain threshold $\tau^{\eta}_{\max}$.
-The two-price policy is defined as follows:
+A main drawback of the fluid pricing policy is that the prices are not adaptive to changes in the system state.
+In this section, we consider another policy that uses \emph{two} different prices for each customer/server type.
+The proposed two-price policy is built on the two-price policy in \cite{kim2017value} for single server queues.
+Our contribution lies in a joint analysis of two-price and dynamic matching policies in a multi-type queueing network.
+The two-price policy can be viewed as a generalization of the fluid pricing policy.
+We introduce additional parameters $\BFtheta \in \mathbb{R}^m_+$, $\BFphi \in \mathbb{R}^n_+$ and $\sigma^{\eta}>0$, which governs the arrival rates of the customers and servers respectively when the queue length is greater than a certain threshold $\tau^{\eta}_{\max}$.
+The two-price policy is defined as